kolaak/TheInstrumentShop/script_development.md

 **User:**

-create a .env and modify gitignore for me, put this in for my GITHUB_TOKEN=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
+create a .env and modify gitignore for me, put this in for my GITHUB_TOKEN=[REDACTED]

 ---